Advanced PWA. What you want to know when building mobile app for business

 Test the accessibility.
 Go outside and observe some of your users using the app.
 You’ll uncover a metric tone of insights.
 And it’s fun.
 Really.

-• Any kind of user on the go is mainly concerned about: battery drainage.
+You get to discover all sorts of crazy trades! - Any kind of user on the go is mainly concerned about: battery drainage.

 No amount of sophistication — think, iPhone bearer— will alleviate this concern.